andrewgdotcom/spelling/spelling-rules.md

 [a]broad    | [a]braud  | this üse of "oa" üníqe
-gauge       | gäje      | this üse of "au" üníqe sew         | só        | this üse of "ew" üniqe two         | too       | this üse of "wo" üniqe
+gauge       | gäje      | this üse of "au" üníqe sew         | só        | this üse of "ew" üniqe

 ### 1Z2: Prezerve common shórt wurds [SPARSE]